Online Learning for Supervisory Switching Control: Algorithm Design and Evaluation Criteria

-Next, when the active controller does not match the true system ($i_\star \neq j$), Assumption~\ref{assum:markov-sep} guarantees that $\opnorm{\Delta} \ge \gamma$.
-We can decompose the OLS estimate as follows:
+Next, when the active controller does not match the true system ($i_\star \neq j$), we seek to show that the OLS estimate \eqref{equ:ols-expanded} is large.
+In this case, Assumption~\ref{assum:markov-sep} guarantees that $\opnorm{\Delta} \ge \gamma$.
 Crucially, in the second term, $r_t$'s and $z_t$'s are independent.
-Then, it turns out that when controller $j$ does not destabilize the underlying plant, there is non-zero probability that the residuals do not cancel the true difference $\Delta$, yielding $\opnorm{\widehat\Delta} \ge \opnorm{\Delta} \ge \gamma$.
+Then, there is non-zero probability that the residuals do not cancel the true difference $\Delta$, yielding $\opnorm{\widehat\Delta} \ge \opnorm{\Delta} \ge \gamma$.

 To derive bounds free of the system dimensions $d_x, d_u, d_y$, our criterion evaluates the OLS estimate along specific directions.
 Assumption~\ref{assum:markov-sep} implies that, for every $k \neq j$, there exist unit vectors $(u_k, v_k)$ satisfying $u_k^\top (G_{[k, j]} - G_{[j, j]}) v_k = \opnorm{G_{[k, j]} - G_{[j, j]}} \ge \gamma$.
 We refer to these as the \textit{critical directions}, which can be pre-computed from the collection of candidate models.